twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Threshold** – This corresponds to the **Threshold** option in the Image tab.
 Default is 150.
 (Available in Import Image)

 ### Install
 * **InstallFontsInFontsFolder** – This corresponds to the **Install the font in Windows Fonts folder** option in the Font Installation Wizard.
 Default is on.
-When used with Windows Vista and above, you must have administrator privileges to install the font in Windows Fonts folder.
+On Windows Vista and above, this option requires administrator privileges.

 ### Interface Settings
 * **GlyphCaptionType** – Used with Caption radio buttons in the Overview tab.
 (Available in the Options window)